25 min read

 • Lead Quality: Do the leads fit your ICP?
 Are they progressing through the sales funnel?
 Implement a lead scoring system to prioritize the best opportunities.

 • Conversion Rate: What percentage of your SEO leads become paying customers?
-This is the ultimate measure of lead quality and sales effectiveness.
-Aligning content to specific buyer journey stages via content mapping can improve conversion rates significantly.
+This is the ultimate measure of lead quality.
+Aligning content to buyer journey stages via content mapping can improve this rate.

 • Customer Lifetime Value (CLV): Do customers from organic search stick around longer or spend more over time?
 Tracking CLV reveals the true long term value of your SEO investment.